iitzrohan/iitzrohan/INSTRUCTIONS.md

 6. Customize lines 11-21 to fit your description
 7. Customize your Socials section (23-33)
 8. Customize your Tools section (37-42)
-9. On line 50, change `/salesp07/salesp07/` to `/<your-username>/<your-username>/`.
+9. On line 50, change `/iitzrohan/iitzrohan/` to `/<your-username>/<your-username>/`.
 This will make sure that you're fetching your snake contributions svg and not mine.
-10. In your stats section, rename `https://github-readme-salesp07.vercel.app` to `https://github-readme-stats.vercel.app`.
-The first one is my private instance of the repo, and I use it so my private contributions are taken into account as well.
-Hosting your private instance of github-readme-stats on Vercel is quite a simple process and recommended; if you're interested, click [here](https://github.com/salesp07/github-readme-stats#deploy-on-your-own).
-11. In the same section, replace `github-readme-streak-stats-salesp07.vercel.app` with `https://streak-stats.demolab.com`.
-If you want to host your own instance, which I highly recommend as it is down often, follow the instructions [here](https://github.com/DenverCoder1/github-readme-streak-stats?tab=readme-ov-file#next-steps).
+10. On the streak stats line, change `iitzrohan/iitzrohan` to `/<your-username>/<your-username>/`.
+This will make sure that you're fetching stats for your account.
-12. Customize your support link or replace it with footer typing animation (line 73).
+11. Customize your support link or replace it with footer typing animation (line 73).
-13. You're good to go!
+12. You're good to go!
 Make sure to leave a ⭐ if you like this repo!
+13. You can find the original repo here.(https://github.com/salesp07/salesp07).